20squares/manifold-finance/manifold-hedger/README.md

 ### Sanity checks

-In addition to this, we performed some sanity checks: Using the constant distribution (see [Replicating the Ledger-Hedger paper results](#replicating-the-ledger-hedger-paper-results) for more information), we verified the following things:
+In addition to the analysis, we performed some sanity checks: Using the constant distribution (see [Replicating the Ledger-Hedger paper results](#replicating-the-ledger-hedger-paper-results) for more information), we verified the following things:

 - Setting `epsilon` to 0 results, in the 'zero fees' case, in equilibrium for any choice of risk-aversity for both players.
 This makes sense: Using the protocol results in zero extra costs.
 Moreover, both players know with certainty that the future gas price won't change.
 Hence, risk-aversity does not matter.
 - With *any* other choice of `epsilon` and any other fees, the equilibrium breaks for any choice of risk-aversity, for both players.
 Again, this makes sense: Both players know with certainty that the future gas price won't change, so payng *any* extra fee to hedge is disadvantageous.